Gera1313/GiveEasy/README.md

 ## Testing

 ### Manual Testing
 - Conducted manual testing for each feature, including creating fundraisers, making donations, and checking the dashboard for updates.

+### Browser Compatibility
+- Verified functionality across different browsers, such as Chrome, Firefox, and Safari, to ensure a consistent user experience.

+### Responsive Testing
+- Tested the application on various devices and screen sizes to confirm mobile-friendliness.

 ## Contributors
 Me